osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/command-line-parameter-reference/command-line-parameter-reference.md

 ### `/link =<AF element path>`

 (Deprecated, see `/readlink` and `/writelink`.)
 Combine event frames from different interface instances.
 Useful when you have an MES controlling multiple BESs.
 Configure an interface instance for each BES, specifying the same linkage element.
 The BES interface instances create event frame references under the MES event frames that refer to the BES interface instances.
 For Emerson Syncade systems, the AutomationBatchID field must match the batchID of the batch created by the BES.

-### `/maxqtf =<days>`

-(Optional) Sets the maximum number of days for which a query can return data.
-Used to break a large query into a set of smaller queries, to ensure that the system does not run out of memory.
-The value can be fractional.

-* Minimum: 0.001
-* Maximum: 180
-* Default: 30

 ### `/maxstoptime =<seconds>`

 (Optional) Specifies (in seconds) the maximum time allowed for the interface to properly shutdown.
 If shutdown takes longer than the specified time, the interface is forced to terminate immediately.
 Default: 120 seconds